‘Conan Exiles’ Patch To Fix Xbox One Crashes Will Have To Wait As List Of Issues Grows

 Conan Exiles launched for the Xbox One Game Preview program this Wednesday along with the Frozen North expansion.
-The console release unsurprisingly has more than a few issues and the developers at Funcom are working to try and get the more pressing issues resolved.
-They must get the patch past Microsoft’s certification process first though and the list of bugs and gameplay issues being discovered seemingly grows longer and longer.
+The console release unsurprisingly has more than a few issues, and the developers at Funcom are working to try and get the more pressing issues resolved.
+They must get the patch past Microsoft’s certification process first, and the list of bugs and gameplay issues being discovered seemingly grows longer and longer.

 Xbox One owners have experienced issues with constant crashes and being unable to find servers in the server browser since Conan Exiles was released to the console.
-The promised ability to rent servers is also missing plus there are significant gameplay issues such as a huge delay when equipping weapons and NPCs showing up partially invisible.
+The promised ability to rent servers is also missing, plus there are significant gameplay issues such as a huge delay when equipping weapons and NPCs showing up partially invisible.

-These issues are part of the reason why a PC impressions piece of the Frozen North was written but not an Xbox One impressions piece.
+These issues are part of the reason why a PC impressions piece of the Frozen North was written, but not an Xbox One impressions piece.

-The first patch is currently going the Microsoft certification process.
+The first patch is currently undergoing the Microsoft certification process.
 These are rarely released on weekends, which means Xbox One owners may have to wait until at least Monday to see the following issues fixed, per an official Conan Exiles Twitter post.

 - Fix for crash when starting client before download is completed (streaming install)